cxcloud/generator-demo-frontend/README.md

 Demo Frontend is implemented using Angular 7 and demonstrates CX Cloud capabilities.
 It uses various CX CLoud API services such as Commerce Tools for demonstrating commerce capabilities, Contentful for managing content and Algolia for search.
 Authentication for the demo is implemented via Commerce core module.

 ## Generate demo with CX Cloud CLI

 CX Cloud CLI Tools allows you to generate a front-end demo to test the concept with end-to-end functionality.
-Read more how to generate frontend demo using CX Cloud CLI [here](https://docs.cxcloud.com/setting-up-a-cxcloud-project/generating-a-frontend).
+CLI also allows you to set up a Kubernetes cluster and deploy your front-end there.
+Read more how to generate and deploy frontend demo using CX Cloud CLI [here](https://docs.cxcloud.com/setting-up-a-cxcloud-project/generating-a-frontend).

 ## Run demo locally
 For quick testing, you can also install and run the demo locally.
 In order to explore/modify demo frontend locally, it is required to clone repository, install required `npm` packages and run the project: